devonfw/extension-pack-vscode/README.md

 ### AsciiDoc support

+AsciiDoc extension comes with Asciidoctor.js library for preview bundled.
+If you want to use the Ruby version of Asciidoctor you need to change the `AsciiDoc.use_asciidoctor_js` setting to false.

-In order to be able to use the AsciiDoc extension you will need to install **Ruby** on your system and the **Asciidoctor** tool running the following command in the terminal:
+In order to be able to use the AsciiDoc Ruby version you have to install **Ruby** on your system and the **Asciidoctor** tool running the following command in the terminal:

 ```bash
 $ gem install asciidoctor